Christmas Dinner Food Safety Tips

 - You can use a pop-up cooking thermometer (which is left in the turkey while it cooks).
 This should be placed in the thickest part of the turkey (between the breast and the thigh) from the start.
 You’ll know your turkey is cooked when the thermometer ‘pops’ and has reached a temperature of 70°C for more than 2 minutes.

-- If you do have any leftovers, you should cool them, then cover and ensure that they go in the fridge or freezer within 1-2 hours.
+- If you’ve got any leftovers, you should cool them, then cover and ensure that they go in the fridge or freezer within 1-2 hours.
 If you have a lot of one type of food, splitting it into smaller portions will help it to cool quickly and means you can freeze and defrost only what you need for future dishes.

 - You can freeze turkey, other meat and meals cooked from previously cooked and frozen meat.
 But once defrosted, the pause button is off and you should eat the food within 24 hours.